dijksterhuis/cleverSpeech/README.md

 Code to generate adversarial examples for [Mozilla DeepSpeech][1].
 Began as a modified version of [Carlini and Wagner's attack][0].
+Has slowly turned into a bit of a behemoth.

 This is the build repo.
 If you want to see the package in action, grab a docker image or install the package